thingsdb/ThingsDB/README.md

         - [x] Add `isinf` function for checking
     - [x] NaN
         - [x] Add `isnan` function for checking
+- [x] Support other base integers
+    - [x] 0x for hex
+    - [x] 0o for octal
+    - [x] 0b for binary
 - [ ] ~~We can make `indexing by scope` instead of using a fixed integer, but allowing only fixed integers makes it a bit faster and easier~~
 - [ ] ~~Overflow handling?
-Right now ThingsDB is naive~~
+Right now ThingsDB is naive~~ We could check ERANGE after investigating since nothing else can set ERANGE during investigation.
+The other checks must be done in ti_opr.
 - [x] Refactor
     - [x] database -> collection
     - [x] user_new etc -> new_user